strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ```

 There is a several possible options which you can configure for the build.
-In `output` part, you need to specify output type either to `docker` for push into docker registry like `Docker Hub` or `Quay` or to `ImageStream` to push image into internal OpenShift image stream (OpenShift only).
+In `output` part, you need to specify output type either to `docker` for push into container registry like Docker Hub or Quay or to ImageStream to push image into internal OpenShift registry(OpenShift only).
 Output configuration also require image name and push secret in case the registry are protected.
 The secret has to be deployed in the same namespace as `KafkaConnect` resource.
 You can find more information about how to create this secret in [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).